Portugal Golden Visa

 How can I get Portuguese citizenship by investment?

+You cannot directly get Portuguese citizenship through an investment.
 You can invest in a qualifying investment to obtain your temporary Portuguese residency permit through Portugal’s Golden Visa.
-Once you have your Golden Visa, provided that you maintain your investment for a minimum of five years, you have the right to apply for naturalization in Portugal.
+Once you have your Golden Visa, provided that you maintain your investment for the required minimum number of years, you may become eligible to apply for Portuguese citizenship through naturalization.

 Does Portugal allow dual citizenship?